doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 1991.Dec 1991   Dec      0.32
 ```
 <p align="justify">
-So now we can ask ggplotly to draw a line graph using subset `nasa.reshaped.1991`, columns Month and Deviation.
+So now we can ask ggplotly to draw a line graph using subset <code>nasa.reshaped.1991</code>, columns Month and Deviation.
 </p>
 ```r
 ggplot(nasa.reshaped.1991, aes(x=Month,y=Deviation)) + geom_line()
 ```
 <p align="justify">
-Did you receive the error message <b>"geom_path: Each group consists of only one observation.
-Do you need to adjust the group aesthetic?" </b> Good!
+Did you receive the error message <b>geom_path: Each group consists of only one observation.
+Do you need to adjust the group aesthetic? </b> Good!
 Why is this happening?
-As <b>"Cookbook for R, Chapter: Graphs Bar_and_line_graphs_(ggplot2), Line graphs."</b> says
+As <b>Cookbook for R (Chapter: Graphs Bar_and_line_graphs_(ggplot2), Line graphs)</b> says
 </p>
 >For line graphs, the data points must be grouped so that it knows which points to connect.
 In this case, it is simple -- all points should be connected, so group=1.
 When more variables are used and multiple lines are drawn, the grouping for lines is usually done by variable.

-Therefore, we add <code>`group = 1`</code> to our aestethics et voilà:
+Therefore, we add <code>group = 1</code> to our aestethics et voilà:
 ```
 ggplot(nasa.reshaped.1991, aes(x=Month,y=Deviation,group=1)) + geom_line()
 ```